barnabytprowe/great3-public/atmospsf/README.md

 ellipticities to make sure that the output correlation functions are as expected.

-More specifically, the imSim-based xi_+ tends to have the form xi_+ = A / (1 + theta/theta_0)
+More specifically, the imSim-based xi_+ (defined for ellipticities corresponding to distortions) tends to have the form xi_+ = A / (1 + theta/theta_0)
 for some amplitude A and scale length theta_0.  xi_- tends to be zero, suggesting comparable E and B-mode power in the PSF anisotropies.